jdavidleon/symfony_prueba_optimec/README.md

 * List Produts And Categories allowing to organize alphabetically by columns.
 * Allows to edit products and categories.
 * Allows to eliminate products after confirmation.
-* Allows to control the products by activating or deactivating the categories.
+* Allows to control thegit t products by activating or deactivating the categories.

 ### Pages